stimulus-use/stimulus-use/README.md

 ### Stimulus 3

 If you want to use `stimulus-use` with Stimulus 3 you can use the version `0.50.0+`.
 This and all future versions are designed to work with the `@hotwired/stimulus` npm package.

-**Note:** If other packages still depend on the `stimulus` npm package you can safely keep that in your `package.json`, this won't break the `stimulus-use` compability.
+**Note:** If other packages still depend on the `stimulus` npm package you can safely keep that in your `package.json`, this won't break the `stimulus-use` compatibility.

 #### Using npm
 ```bash